StarsoftAnalysis/figset/README.md

 #### position

-This parameter applies a class to the figure which affects its horizontal position.
+This parameter applies a CSS class to the figure which affects its horizontal position.

 * `left`, `l` -- moves the figure to the left
 * `start`, `s` -- moves the figure the start side (left for LTR text, right for RTL text)